swiss-territorial-data-lab/proj-hetres/README.md

 ### Random Forest
 To prepare the descriptors, train and optimize the model and make the predictions:

-* Edit `config/config_merge.yml` for the preparation of descriptor successively for the GT trees and the segmented treesMerge:
+* Edit `config/config_merge.yml` for the preparation of the descriptors successively for the GT trees and the segmented trees:
 	* For GT trees:
 	```
 	TRAIN_DATA : TRUE